Unionville High School (Ontario): Extra-curricular competitions

 The school itself has also formed extra-curricular clubs or teams to compete in academic competitions such as the national Reach for the Top trivia game show and the Distributive Education Clubs of America (DECA).
 Several students representing the school have been sent to represent the province in international DECA competitions, and in some cases, achieving stellar results during the competition.
 Students also have the opportunity to compete in the Canadian Open Mathematics Challenge (COMC) each year as individuals and as a part of the school team each year.

 Clubs and extracurricular activities

 Sports

 Besides the school's arts programs, the school also has a respectable athletics program competing in the York Region Athletic Association and OFSAA.
-Following are some of the sports in which the school participates: